Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Introduction

-Deciding ``how larger one group's average is compared to the other" is no less trivial.
-Fold change and $t$-statistic are the two main choices for measure of differential expression.
+Deciding ``how large one group's average is compared to the other" is no less trivial.
+Fold-change and $t$-statistic are the two main choices for measuring differential expression.
 In microarray analysis field, these two measures have been in and out of favor at various time.
-Fold change had been commonly used before it was pointed out that it did not take the noise into account \citep{chen97,baldi}. $t$-statistic enjoyed its acceptance until another round of papers suggesting that genes selected by fold-change are more consistent among different microarray platforms than those selected by $t$-statistics \citep{shi05,shi06,guo}.
-This result triggered more comments on the relationship between reproducibility and accuracy, and between biological and statistical signal \citep{witten}.
+Fold-change had been commonly used before it was pointed out that it did not take the noise into account \citep{chen97,baldi}. $t$-statistic enjoyed its acceptance until another round of papers suggesting that genes selected by fold-change are more consistent among different microarray platforms than those selected by $t$-statistics \citep{shi05,shi06,guo}.
+This result led to more discussion on the relationship between reproducibility and accuracy \citep{mzhang,mzhang2,boule}, and between biological and statistical signal \citep{witten07}.

-If we recognize that both fold change and $t$-statistic have advantages and shortcomings, then both pieces of information should be used in an analysis.
-The problem with fold change is that the same fold change value will be less impressive if the variance is large.
+Despite development of sophisticated methods for microarray analysis, one question we analysts hear the most from the end-users is ``should I use fold-change or $t$-statistic?".
+The problem with fold-change is that the same fold-change value will be less impressive if the variance is large.
 Although $t$-statistic aims at taking the noise level into account, the practical problem is that the variance may not be estimated reliably, especially when the sample size is small.
-Volcano plot, the topic of this review, is a visual tool to display both fold change and $t$-statistic.
+An answer provided by this review is basically ``use both": the volcano plot is exactly such a visual tool to display both fold-change and $t$-statistic.

-This article is organized as follows: Section 2 establishes a relationship between the fold-change and $t$-statistic; Section 3 introduces volcano plots which simultaneously display both fold-change and $t$-statistic; Section 4 introduces the modified $t$-statistic which tends to reduce the gene-to-gene variation of variance estimation; and Section 5 is the discussion section.
-One microarray dataset is used throughout this paper, which consists of 37 chronic lymphocytic leukemia (CLL) samples and 17 control samples.
-The expression profiling has been carried out on Illumina platform with 48804 probesets.
+This review is organized as follows: Section 2 establishes a relationship between the fold-change and $t$-statistic; Section 3 introduces volcano plots and its basic usage; Section 4 summarizes the idea of ``moderated", ``regularized", ``penalized" statistics by adding an extra positive term to the sample-based variance or standard error; Section 5 discusses the regularized statistics in the context of volcano plot; Section 6 surveys the software packages in Bioconductor that are relevant to this review; Section 7 introduces the idea of stratified volcano plots; and the final Section is the discussion and conclusion section.

+All plots in this paper use the same published dataset containing 37 case/patient samples and 18 control samples, with 48804 probesets in Illumina platform, normalized by ``quantile normalization".